ARMmbed/icetea/doc/tc_api.md

 ## Multiple cases sharing setup and teardown
-IcedTea contains a decorator called test_case which can be used to implement multiple testcases that have the same setup and teardown steps.
+Icetea contains a decorator called test_case which can be used to implement multiple testcases that have the same setup and teardown steps.
 By using this decorator several testcases can be